Shelton Johnson: Background

 Johnson was born in Detroit in 1958.
 He is of African-American and Native American ancestry.
-While living in Germany, where his father was stationed in the Army, Shelton, at five years of age, went on a family vacation to the Berchtesgaden area in Germany's Bavarian Alps, which later became the Berchtesgaden National Park.
-He describes this visit as influential in developing his awe for mountains and the sky.
+While living in Germany, where his father was stationed with the U.S. Army, Shelton, at five years of age, went on a family vacation to the Berchtesgaden area in Germany's Bavarian Alps, which later became the Berchtesgaden National Park.
+He describes this visit as influential in developing his feeling of awe for mountains and the sky.
 His family also visited the Black Forest.

-Johnson graduated from Cass Technical High School in 1976.
-He attended college at the University of Michigan, where he graduated with a B.A. degree in English literature in 1981.
-He next served with the Peace Corps as an English teacher in Liberia.
-He later returned to the University of Michigan to do graduate study in poetry before going to work for the National Park Service.
+Johnson graduated from Cass Technical High School in Detroit in 1976.
+He attended college at the University of Michigan, where he graduated with a B.A. in English literature in 1981.
+He then joined the Peace Corps, serving as an English teacher in Liberia.
+He later returned to the University of Michigan to do graduate study in poetry, before going to work for the National Park Service.

 Work

 Johnson is an advocate for bringing minorities, particularly African-Americans, to the National Parks and connecting them to the natural world.
 He believes that "one of the great losses to African culture from slavery was the loss of kinship with the earth".
 He dedicated his work to this issue when he found the history of Buffalo Soldiers, the African-American regiments of the historically segregated U.S. Army.
 Johnson is now known for his research and publications on the assignments of the 24th Infantry Regiment and the 9th Cavalry Regiment to protect the new National Parks in California's Sierra Nevada.
 He created a website called Shadow Soldiers around a fictive letter to the Buffalo Soldiers at the parks, and wrote and maintains a segment on the Buffalo Soldiers on Yosemite National Park's official website.
 He wrote and performs a living history performance called Yosemite Through the Eyes of a Buffalo Soldier, 1904, which is presented as an interpretive program at the park and at locations around the country.
-In 2009, Johnson received the National Freeman Tilden Award as the best interpreting ranger in the National Park Service for his work with Ken Burns and Dayton Duncan on their national park film.
+In 2009, Johnson received the National Freeman Tilden Award as the best interpreting ranger in the National Park Service for his work with Ken Burns and Dayton Duncan on their national parks documentary.